 This is an opportunity to work with experienced clinical staff and help shape future clinical research.
 If you are an experienced supervisor, hold a Masters or PhD, are actively engaged in research and are keen to support the healthcare researchers of the future we would be interested to hear from you.

 The development of these programmes is in response to the current perceived lack of non-medical professionals who are sufficiently well-qualified and experienced to lead research projects.
 The programmes give non-medical professionals the opportunity to better understand clinical research and develop the skills and knowledge required to do so.

-We offer a bursary of £1,000 per intern / fellow that will be paid to your department/institution.
+For all the programmes we offer a bursary of £1,000 per intern / fellow that will be paid to your department/institution.
 This will go towards your research or area of study plus programme associated expenses.
-(If you are part of a supervisory team on the Masters to Doctorate Bridging Programme this bursary will be shared between you).
+(If you are part of a supervisory team on the Pre-Doctoral or Post-Doctoral Bridging Programmes this bursary will be shared between you).

 We anticipate for our successful interns/fellows, that this will be the beginning of a much longer journey in research, with individuals going on to obtain funding and undertake further study (at Masters or Doctoral level) supported by Health Education England (HEE)/National Institute for Health Research (NIHR) Integrated Clinical Academic (ICA) Programme and requiring ongoing supervision.